lukas-krecan/ShedLock/README.md

 #### Scheduled Method proxy
 Since version 4.0.0, the default mode of Spring integration is an AOP proxy around the annotated method.

-The main advantage of this mode, is that it plays well with other frameworks that want to somehow alter the default Spring scheduling mechanism.
+The main advantage of this mode is that it plays well with other frameworks that want to somehow alter the default Spring scheduling mechanism.
 The disadvantage is that the lock is applied even if you call the method directly.
-Be also aware that only void-returning methods are currently supported, an exception is thrown if you annotate and schedule a method with non-void return type.
+If the method returns a value and the lock is held by another process, null or an empty Optional will be returned (primitive return types are not supported).

 Final and non-public methods are not proxied so either you have to make your scheduled methods public and non-final or use TaskScheduler proxy.